 For more detail, refer to our page on creating a product.

 As usual, changes are automatically saved, but must be published to be made publicly available.
-Click Product Overview at the top of the screen to return to the main product page.
+Click the left-pointing arrow (←) on the variant toolbar to return to the main product page.

 Now, what if you have tens or hundreds of variants for the same product—a rainbow of color options, or many stock locations for instance?
 As a user who maintains inventory and pricing information, how do you possibly keep up with creating and editing all these variants?